locize/blog/source/_posts/gatsby-i18n.md

 With the help of the [locize](https://github.com/locize/locize) plugin, you'll be able to use your app within the locize [InContext Editor](https://docs.locize.com/more/incontext-editor).

-Want to see how this looks like?
+Want to see what this look like?

 Ok, first install the locize dependency: